g0g05arui/energy-aware-scx/README.md

 ### FIFO Scheduler

-**⚠️ WARNING**: This replaces your system's scheduler.
+**WARNING**: This replaces your system's scheduler.
 Test in a safe environment!

 ```bash
 sudo make run-fifo